Clone Type

 There are several advantages to this clone type:

 • Operations like combining changes can be significantly faster when working with a full clone.
-Even though the latest changes still have to be downloaded from the server, your local repository already contains a part of it, which saves time.
+Even though the latest changes have to be downloaded from the server, your local repository already contains part of it, which saves time.

 Partial Clone